RLOpenCatalyst/cc-doc/source/features.rst

 Historical BSM Health Indicator
 -------------------------------
 Historical BSM Health Indicator gives you the ability to see the trend of the BSM over last 30 days as a consolidated view.
-Using this view, the user can then navigate to specific outage view of interest.
+Using this view, the user can then navigate to specific outage view of interest..

 The view can be available with a *Trend Icon* on Top-Left of BSM View and clicking that can show the Consolidated status of all BSM over last 30 days with appropriate status.